mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schema.html.md

 Select the Syntax tab to view the schema declaration syntax.

-In the syntax you will see references to Inkling primitive types and structure types (Luminance, Matrix).
+In the syntax you will see references to Inkling primitive types and structure types (Luminance).
 These are discussed in in the Inkling Types section.

 ‍
 ## Schema Reference Syntax